raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

     print("Received " + str(r.status_code) + " " + str(r.text))

     ```
+1. Test your work.
+Run the Python code (Press F5 if you're using Idle).
+If your upload completes without any errors you should see the message `Received 200 success`.

-- Now you need to repeat steps 1-2 above for each of your sensors.
+- Now you need to repeat the process above for each of your sensors.
 You may need to use the code you've already written to perform any required conversion.

 - To get started, write the code to take an atmospheric pressure reading called `pressure`, which is a floating-point number.
 Convert it from pascals to inches of mercury, and then turn it into a string called `pressure_in` rounded to two decimal places.